Rhys1558/questlog/README.md

  ## Forms
  - Registration Form
+    - This form allows the user to register an account.

  - Log In Page Form
+    - This form allows the user to log in.

  - Creat New Blog Form
+    - This form allows the user to create a new post.

  - Edit Blog Form
+    -This form allows the user to edit their post

 ## Manual Testing
 - logo